davitshahnazaryan3/IPBSD/README.md

 * [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities, then input ro_sh based on that for Haselton platic hinge length definition

+* [ ] Test all input argument effects for bugs and default arguments for functions as well

 </a><font color=blue><div style="text-align: right">[up](#contents)